 Sprinkle in flour and stir to combine.
 Continue cooking for about 5 minutes, stirring, until flour-vegetable mixture is well browned.

 Add tomato paste, paprika, cayenne and remaining garlic.
 Cook for 1 minute, stirring well, then add diced tomato and sausage and cook for about 2 minutes.

 Add broth & bay leaves, reduce heat to medium.
 Using a wooden spoon, scrape bottom of pot to dissolve any browned bits.
 Simmer for about 30 minutes, until gumbo base thickens slightly.
 Taste and adjust salt.

 If desired, add okra and let cook until softened, about 5 minutes.

 Add the shrimp and clams, and cook for 2 minutes.
 Then turn off heat.
 Stir in filé powder.
-Serve immediately, sprinkled with scallions, along with steamed Farro or cornbread if desired.
+Serve immediately, sprinkled with scallions, along with steamed rice or cornbread if desired.